Da Vinci Toy Models

 His canal lock was a “miter lock,” named for its two gates that met at an angle, like a miter joint in carpentry.
 This design was a departure from the standard straight-gated locks of his time.

-The miter lock canal design allowed for a stronger seal as the water pressure forced the gates together, marking a significant step forward in the efficiency and reliability of canal locks.
+The miter lock canal design enabled a stronger seal as water pressure forced the gates together, marking a significant step forward in the efficiency and reliability of canal locks.

 Application of da Vinci’s Canals